IIITLucknowSWEngg/CSAICSABTeam009/testplan.md

 ---

 ## 2. Objective
 The objective of this test plan is to ensure that the Spotify clone application:
-- Meets all functional requirements.
+- Meets all specified functional requirements, including features such as music streaming, playlist creation, and user account management.
-- Provides an intuitive and user-friendly experience.
+- Provides a seamless, intuitive, and user-friendly interface for smooth navigation and interaction.
-- Ensures the security of user data.
+- Ensures robust security measures to protect user data, including secure authentication and encrypted data transmission.
-- Delivers high performance across devices and under various conditions.
+- Delivers high performance across multiple devices and platforms, ensuring minimal latency and optimal responsiveness under various usage conditions.
+### Technology Stack for Testing:
+- Frontend Frameworks:
+- Programming Language:
+- Database:
+- Web Server:
+- Load Balancer:

 ---